Austin Watkins

-Austin Watkins Jr. (born February 16, 1998) is an American football wide receiver for the Birmingham Stallions of the United States Football League (USFL).
-He played college football at UAB.
-Watkins has been a member of the San Francisco 49ers, Tampa Bay Buccaneers, Saskatchewan Roughriders, and Memphis Showboats.
+Austin Watkins Jr. (born February 16, 1998) is an American professional football wide receiver.
+He played college football for the Dodge City Conquistadors and UAB Blazers.
+Watkins has also been a member of the San Francisco 49ers, Tampa Bay Buccaneers, Saskatchewan Roughriders, Memphis Showboats, and Cleveland Browns.

-Early life and high school
+Early life

 Watkins grew up in Fort Myers, Florida, and attended North Fort Myers High School.

 College career

 Watkins began his collegiate career at Dodge City Community College.
-As a freshman, he caught 38 passes for 376 yards and one touchdown and committed to transfer to UAB after his sophomore.
+As a freshman, he caught 38 passes for 376 yards and one touchdown and committed to transfer to UAB after his sophomore season.
 Watkins had 24 receptions for 330 yards with four touchdowns as a sophomore.

 Watkins played in four games in his first season with the Blazers before opting to redshirt the year.
 He became a starter going into his redshirt junior season was named second-team All-Conference USA after catching 57 passes for 1,092 yards and six touchdowns.
 As a redshirt senior, Watkins was named first-team All-Conference USA after finishing the season with 34 receptions for 468 yards with three touchdowns.

 Professional career

 San Francisco 49ers

 Watkins signed with the San Francisco 49ers as an undrafted free agent on May 13, 2021.
-He was waived/injured on August 17, 2021 and placed on injured reserve.
+He was waived/injured on August 17, 2021, and placed on injured reserve.
 He was released on August 25.
 He was re-signed to the 49ers practice squad on November 3, 2021.
 He was released on November 23.